jp-cranfield/mSOM/README.md

 A time-series metabolic data set (Arabidopis thaliana) was obtained from Kim, Jae Kwang & Cho, Myoung & Baek, Hyung-Jin & Ryu, Tae & Yu, Chang & Kim, Myong & Fukusaki, Eiichiro & Kobayashi, Akio.
 (2007).
 Analysis of metabolite profile data using batch-learning self-organizing maps.
 Journal of Plant Biology.
 50. 517-521.
 10.1007/BF03030693.

-Additional biological data (common metabolic pathways) was obtained from the BioCyC database using the PythonCyC package.
+Additional biological data (common metabolic pathways) was obtained (for Arabidopsis thaliana) from the BioCyC database using the PythonCyC package.

+A **Data folder contains the required data files.